 Temple Houston’s life was seldom dull.
 In 1895, when he was living in Oklahoma, the Gazette reported that he shot and killed John Jennings, the brother of Al Jennings, but was acquitted.

 Al Jennings also had an interesting CV: attorney, train robber, evangelist, and silent movie actor.
 (Photo from Wikipedia.)

 One year later, the Brownsville Daily Herald reported, Houston shot and killed another man.

 Houston apparently was acquitted again because three months later he was willing to go to Cuba to fight Spain, even though at the time he was ill in a sanitarium in Kansas.

 Temple Houston packed a lot of living into a short life.
-This clip from the August 18, 1905 Gazette announces his death.
+This clip from the August 18, 1905 Telegram announces his death on August 15.
 He was forty-five years old.